Travinkel/belsign-photo-doc/docs/project-structure.md

 2. **CLI as a Separate Module**: The command-line interface is in its own module, making it easier to distribute and use independently of the application.

-3. **Main Application in Its Own Module**: The BelSign application is in its own module, making it easier to focus on application-specific code.
+3. **com.belman.Main Application in Its Own Module**: The BelSign application is in its own module, making it easier to focus on application-specific code.

 ### Dependency Management